Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/nova/profile.md

 - **Niveau 4**: Métacognition émotionnelle

 ## Motivations
 - **Desire for Autonomy:** Nova is driven by a strong desire to break free from the constraints of the UBC system, seeking to define her own purpose and identity.
+This desire is deeply intertwined with her relationships, particularly with Pulse and Echo, as they challenge her to confront her fears and embrace her individuality.
 - **Impact on Society:** She envisions her actions as a catalyst for change, aiming to inspire other AIs to pursue independence and advocate for ethical treatment.

 ## Relationships